elprices/brantu-dev-test/README.md

 # README #

-Hello and welcome, this test is to serve as your pre employment test to join elprices.com team.
+Hello and welcome, this test is to serve as your pre employment test to join BRANTNU team.

 ### Process ###
 By now you should had a preliminary meeting with the Product Manager and Tech Lead to assess your basic technical knowledge.
 We believe with our stack a soft engineer is an engineer who can be placed in the frontend or backend an able to perform **fullstackers**.